You need to learn about how today’s executive job search works, before diving in headlong.

 Back then, they were either always in demand and easily slid from one job to another, or they were with the same company for many years.
 They never had to deal with a formal job search.

-But they’re largely unaware of all that factors into today’s rocky and steeply competitive job search landscape.
+But they’re largely unaware of the many things that factor into today’s daunting and competitive executive job search landscape.

 To be fair, how can they possibly know about it, if they haven’t experienced it, or it’s been so many years since they did, that things were very different then.

 Interestingly, they probably ARE aware enough of what’s going on in today’s global economy.

-But they may not have considered how some of these things will impact their job search.
+But they may not have considered how some of these things will impact their executive job search.

 Situation – Typically these days, executives change jobs every 3 to 5 years.
 It’s unusual for people to stay with the same company for longer than that.

 Impact – There’s no such thing as a permanent job any more.
 Job security is practically non-existent.
 Everyone is in perpetual job search.

 Solution – Keep your network alive always.
-Keep your job search skills honed and your career marketing materia (resume, biography, etc.) at-the-ready for your next career move.
+Keep your job search skills honed and your career marketing materials (resume, biography, etc.) at-the-ready for your next career move.
 Build and monitor your online presence.

 Impact – Candidates who are perceived as adding the most value will be the ones who gain interviews, and land faster and better.

 Solution – Work on targeting and defining your personal brand, so that you can identify and be laser-focused on employers who will be a mutual good fit for you . . . and so that you’ll understand the unique value you offer them.

-FACT #3 – The Internet brought major advances in the way we do business and look for jobs, leading to some confusion about how to best use it in job search.
+Situation – The digital age brought major advances in the way we do business and look for jobs, leading to some confusion about how to best use it in job search.

 Solution – Focus your Internet and social media time on networking, using LinkedIn (mostly) and other social networks, and emailing contacts for informational interviews and to reconnect.